GuildCrafts/web-development-js/_goals/124-Multiple_Paradigms.md

 - [ ] Imperative-style Markdown parser is written in either [C](https://en.wikipedia.org/wiki/C_(programming_language)) or [Go](https://golang.org/)\*

 _\*It is a bit blasphemous to say that Go specializes in imperative programming, as it is a highly sophisticated language.
 That being said, it works just fine when using an imperative style._

-## Quality Rubric

-**Well formatted code**
-- Code uses a linter, which can be invoked with a command (e.g. `npm run lint`).
-[50 points]
-- Running the linter on all source code files generates no linting errors.
-[50 points]

-**Clear and useful README**
-- Repository includes a README file with installation and setup instructions.
-[25 points]
-- Repository includes a README file with usage instructions and at least one example use case.
-[25 points]

-**Proper dependency management**
-- There is a command to install dependencies (e.g. `npm install`) and it is specified in the installation and setup instructions of the README.
-[50 points]

-**Good project management**
-- Commit messages are concise and descriptive.
-[25 points]
-- All features are added via pull requests.
-[25 points]
-- Every pull request has a description summarizing the changes made.
-[25 points]
-- Every pull request has been reviewed by at least one other person.
-[25 points]

 [mit-license]: https://opensource.org/licenses/MIT
 [multiple-paradigms]: https://github.com/GuildCrafts/multiple-paradigms